- Hogg, Shain & Scheck wins the International Finance Awards 2016

 - Financial Planning on a Personal Level

 - Small Business Job Credit

-The Act has targeted on July 1, 2013 as the effective date to help make Ontario Non-Profit Corporations (NPO) more efficient and effective in their operations and governance.
+The Act has targeted on July 1, 2013 as the effective date to help make Ontario Not-For-Profit Corporations (NPO) more efficient and effective in their operations and governance.

-NPOs can engage in profit-oriented activities if the revenue is clearly re-invested to advance one or more of the non-profit organization’s purposes.
+NPOs can engage in profit-oriented activities if the revenue is clearly re-invested to advance one or more of the not-for-profit organization’s purposes.

 Conditions for audit and review exemptions for Public Benefit Corporations if: